-The Department of Counseling Graduate Master's Student Handbook has been developed for your use and convenience in answering those questions most pertinent to your academic needs.
+The Department of Counseling Master's Student Handbook has been developed for your use and convenience in answering those questions most pertinent to your academic needs.
 This Handbook is not meant to replace the student advisement process but is offered instead as a means of assisting in that process.
 We encourage you to read this Handbook carefully, as it can help to facilitate your progress through your program of study.
-We also recommend that you familiarize yourself with the Graduate School Catalog, as it details the overarching policies of the School of Graduate Studies and Research (https://catalog.iup.edu/index.php?catoid=4/).
+We also recommend that you familiarize yourself with the Graduate School Catalog, as it details the overarching policies of the School of Graduate Studies and Research (www.iup.edu/gradcatalog).
 For your convenience, a listing of important IUP telephone numbers and faculty e-mail addresses is included in Appendix A.